Germaine Greer: Tuscany

-In the summer of 1971, Greer moved to Cortona, Tuscany, where she rented Il Palazzone, a cottage near the town, then bought a house, Pianelli.
-She told Richard Neville that she had to spend time away from England because of its tax laws .She spent part of that summer in Porto Cervo, a seaside resort, with Kenneth Tynan, artistic director of the Royal National Theatre, as guests of Michael White, the impresario.
+In the summer of 1971, Greer, who speaks fluent Italian, moved to Cortona in Tuscany, where she rented Il Palazzone, a cottage near the town.
+She later bought a house, Pianelli.
+She told Richard Neville that she had to spend time away from England because of its tax laws.
+She spent part of that summer in Porto Cervo, a seaside resort, with Kenneth Tynan, artistic director of the Royal National Theatre, as guests of Michael White, the impresario.
 The group had dinner one evening with Princess Margaret, Lord Snowdon and Karim Aga Khan.
 Greer had arrived with little luggage, and before dinner found her hair had been blown about by the wind on the ferry.
 Princess Margaret sat Greer down at her dressing table and spent five minutes brushing out her hair.
 The point of the visit for Greer was to discuss Tynan's commission of a translation of Aristophanes's Lysistrata.
 First performed in 411 BCE, the play explores an attempt by women to force the end of the Peloponnesian War by going on sex strike.
 The project was not produced; Greer and Tynan fell out during the trip, and Greer left Porto Cervo in tears.
 Her adaptation of the play found belated appreciation in 1999, when the script was re-worked and produced by Phil Willmott as Germaine Greer's Lysistrata: The Sex Strike.

 Greer has described the freedom she felt at her home in Italy, which had no electricity when she first moved there.
-While living in Italy, Greer interviewed Primo Levi, Luciano Pavarotti and Federico Fellini (with whom she was romantically involved) in Italian.
-(Greer is a polyglot, and can write or speak German, French, Spanish and Latin, in addition to English and Italian).
+While living in Italy, Greer interviewed Primo Levi, Luciano Pavarotti, and her friend and lover Federico Fellini.